History 4+1 Pathway

 Study Abroad

 Explore the world through faculty-led, study abroad course opportunities.
-Study abroad courses are integrated into the International Politics curriculum, and allow you to experience a life-transforming opportunity to apply your studies to foreign policy cases.
-You can even engage in joint research projects with students and faculty from our foreign-partnership universities.
+Study abroad courses are integrated into the history curriculum.
+Courses led by faculty allow you to experience the history and culture of a foreign country first-hand.
+You can use these experiences to build research opportunities at home and abroad.

 Read more about: Study Abroad